 APTA, as a standards development organization, maintains an established process for the development, maintenance and configuration management of standards.
-These documents have a validity period of five years from the latest date of publication.
+These documents have a validity period of five years from the latest date of publication (interim revisions do not apply).
 At the end of the specified period, APTA will work with the current WG to review and update these documents as necessary.
 When possible, APTA will arrange for the original document author(s) to be included as part of the review process.